akufenstudio/orchestra/README.md

 [![Build Status](https://img.shields.io/travis/akufenstudio/orchestra/master.svg)](https://travis-ci.org/akufenstudio/orchestra)
 [![Latest Version](https://img.shields.io/badge/Latest%20Version-0.2.0-blue.svg)](https://packagist.org/packages/akufen/orchestra)

-Orchestra is a minimalist object-oriented superset that uses [Phalcon](https://phalconphp.com/) as a framework to bootstrap [WordPress](https://wordpress.org/) with an MVC environment and Object-Relational Mapping.
+Orchestra is a minimalist object-oriented superset that uses [Symfony](https://symfony.com/) as a framework and [Doctrine](http://www.doctrine-project.org/) as an ORM to help make robust and scalable websites or applications with [WordPress](https://wordpress.org/).

 ## Installation
 Orchestra can be installed inside your theme with [Composer](https://getcomposer.org/) using this command: